csteinmetz1/pyloudnorm-eval/README.md

 make
 ```

 In order to use essentia make sure you create an environment in the following manner.
+Make sure to go back to the top level directory first.

 ```
+cd ../.. # go back up
 python3 -m venv env/ --system-site-packages source env/bin/activate pip install -r requirements.txt
 ```

+## Data

 ## Run

-Now run the evaluation, which will measure the loudness of all files in the `data/` directory.
+Now run the evaluation, which will measure the loudness of all files in the `data/` directory and store the results in a text file.
+This should take around 60 seconds.

 ```
-python eval.py
+python eval.py > results.txt
 ```

 Optionally, you can run the fine-detail frequency test,